hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_cluster.html.markdown

 * `agent_version` - Version of the agent running on the cluster resource.

+* `distribution` - The distribution running on this Arc Kubernetes Cluster.

 * `identity` - An `identity` block as defined below.

+* `infrastructure` - The infrastructure on which the Arc Kubernetes Cluster is running on.

 * `kubernetes_version` - The Kubernetes version of the cluster resource.